 Lakeview Center follows all federal and state laws and rules that pertain to protecting your right to confidentiality, including the Health Insurance and Accountability Act (HIPAA).
 HIPAA is a set of regulations that pertain to the access to and disclosure of an individual's health information.
 The section of HIPAA that deals with the protection of individually identifiable health information is called the "Privacy Rule."
 The privacy rule regulates access to and disclosure of Protected Health Information (PHI).
 PHI is individually identifiable health information that is maintained in, or transmitted by, any form or medium, electronic or otherwise.
-HIPAA is intended to protect the privacy of all individually identifiable health information in the hands of covered entities, regardless of whether the information is or has been in electronic form.
+HIPAA is intended to protect the privacy of all individually identifiable health information is or has been in electronic form.
 Virtually all health care organizations must comply with these HIPAA standards - including all health care providers, health plans, public health authorities, health care clearinghouses, as well as information systems vendors, various service organizations and universities.